vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Friday 2026-07-17, I did hand gripper exercises and jogging but skipped strength exercises as I got engrossed in some work stuff I was trying to wrap up.

+## 2026-07-22: skipped jogging and strength exercises

+On Wednesday 2026-07-22, I did hand gripper exercises but skipped jogging and strength exercises to handle some time-sensitive stuff at work.